Investments made easy

 You can only get tax relief on personal contributions up to your earnings.
 If you have no earnings, you can still put in £2,880 and get tax relief to bring the value up to £3,600.

-The tapered pension allowance
+The tapered annual allowance

-A tapered pension allowance relates to those who are higher earners; if your threshold income is more than £200,000 and your adjusted income is more than £260,000 then your annual allowance begins to fall.
+A tapered annual allowance relates to those who are higher earners; if your threshold income is more than £200,000 and your adjusted income is more than £260,000 then your annual allowance begins to fall.
 For every £2 of income above the threshold, the annual allowance decreases by £1, up to a minimum limit.
 Find out more here.

 Money purchase annual allowance